FerMoha2177/heart-disease-ml-pipeline/README.md

 | LogisticRegression     | 0.8098   | 0.8252    | 0.8333 | 0.8293   | 0.8940  |
 | XGBoost                | 0.9457   | 0.9510    | 0.9510 | 0.9510   | 0.9782  |

 **Note:** Each model was tuned using parameter grid search to ensure fair comparison.
+But clear data leakage and overfitting issues were identified.

 ### Final Model Choice: Random Forest